 IMI respects the rights of employees to associate freely, form or join labor organizations of their own choosing, to bargain collectively and to engage in peaceful assembly, in conformance with local law, as well as respect the right of employees to refrain from such activities.
 Employees can communicate openly with management regarding working conditions without fear of discrimination, reprisal, intimidation, or harassment.
+Where the right of freedom of association and collective bargaining is restricted by applicable laws and regulations, employees shall be allowed to elect and join alternate lawful forms of employee representations.

 IMI believes that open communication and direct engagement between employees and management are the most effective ways to resolve workplace issues.